ryanyangwang/polarization_abm/README.md

 If you use these materials, please cite the paper as:

-[Gil de Zúñiga, H., Wang, R. Y. & Cheng, Z.].
-(2025).
+Gil de Zúñiga, H., Wang, R. Y. & Cheng, Z. (2025).
 Selective Exposure to News, Homogeneous Political Discussion Networks, and Affective Political Polarization: A Agent-Based Modeling of Minimal Versus Strong Communication Effects.
 Social Science Computer Review.

 ---